 School of Human Service Professions

-From senior projects at the undergraduate level to dissertations at the doctoral level, all Widener students have the opportunity to make unique contributions to their respective fields with the assistance of world-renowned professionals.
-Students may also take advantage of study abroad educational experiences, including collaborative projects with Chongqing University in China and interdisciplinary study in the Netherlands, Chile, Italy, and Ireland.
+From undergraduate senior projects and doctoral dissertations, to experiential learning at our various clinics and centers, all Widener students have the opportunity to make unique contributions to their respective fields.
+Students can even join faculty around the globe during our annual study abroad experiences, which have included collaborative projects and interdisciplinary study in China, the Netherlands, Chile, Italy, and Ireland.

 Graduate Clinical Psychology

-The physical therapy program is a three-year full-time program leading to the doctor of physical therapy (DPT).
-This highly experiential program provides four full-time clinical rotations under supervision of licensed physical therapists and prepares competent clinicians for contemporary practice.
-Throughout their time in the program, students are able to gain direct clinical experience and give back to the community through participation in the Chester Community Physical Therapy Clinic, the national model for student-led and student-staffed pro bono clinics.
+Throughout the program, students complete four full-time clinical rotations under supervision of licensed physical therapists and are able to gain direct clinical experience giving back to the local community through the Chester Community Physical Therapy Clinic, the national model for student-led and student-staffed pro bono clinics.

 Social Work Education